Sliman4/slimebook/book/lvl1/fts.md

 or the exchange's website to find out about the fees, because they are different for each token and exchange.

-As far as I know, there are no popular tokens with a transfer fee on NEAR, but it's better to be aware of this possibility.

 ## Creating your own token

 If you want to create your own token, there are 2 main ways to do it: